slds-lmu/i2dl/content/prerequisites/_index.md

 title: Prerequisites
 ---

-## Maths & Statistics
+## Data Science & Statistics

+The course aims at providing a basic theoretical and practical understanding of neural network approaches.
+We start with covering the necessary background on traditional artificial neural networks, backpropagation, online learning, and regularization.
+Then we explain special methods used in deep learning, like drop-out and rectified linear units.
+We also talk about further advanced topics like convolutional layers, recurrent neural networks, auto-encoders, and generative adversarial networks (GANs).

-The course is targeted at ML beginners with a basic, university-level, education in maths and statistics and programming.
-The first part aims at a practical and operational understanding of concepts.
-It requires a basic (!) understanding of:
+Our course requires a basic (!) understanding of:
 - Linear algebra: vectors, matrices
 - Multivariate calculus: derivatives, gradients, integrals
 - Probability theory: random variables, distributions, expectation and variance
-- Statistics: not a lot -- parameter estimation and linear modeling from a statistics perspective will help but is not required

-The second part focuses on theoretical foundations and more complex algorithms.
-The general prerequisites are not really that different, but we often go more in-depth into topics, and some parts also contain proofs.
+- Machine Learning!
+Preferably the lecture Fortgeschrittene Computerintensive Methoden (Computational Methods II) or Predictive Modeling.
+- optimization, e.g., Computerintensive Methoden (Computational Methods I) in the statistics master.
+- Solid programming knowledge in R or Python.

+In addition, our exercises designed to help for practical applications and open-source deep learning libraries.

 ## Programming Language

 All of the covered concepts and algorithms are presented independently of any programming language.
 But of course we also offer a large variety of applied exercises and notebooks.
-These are currently in R, and often use the [mlr3](https://cran.r-project.org/web/packages/mlr3/index.html) package.
-We are working on offering the exercises in Python as well.
+These are currently in R (TensorFlow) and Python (PyTorch).